 Member of the College Music Society

--On the Wellness Committee
+-Co-Chair of the Wellness Committee

 Dr. Malyuk’s paper “New Developments in In-Ear-Monitor (IEM) Technology for Musicians with Severe Hearing Loss” was published in 2015 for the 58th International Conference: Music Induced Hearing Disorders with the International Audio Engineering Society in Aalborg, Denmark.
 Additionally, she has served as a reviewer for the Journal of The American Academy of Audiology.